 Design rooted in strategy is like having a compass.
 Even when shiny new trends try to tempt you off-course, you’ll feel confident staying true to your original direction.

-5. You haven’t factored in your unique energy signature
+5. You haven’t factored in your unique energetic signature

 Here’s where it gets extra Moonstone ✨